HoverBaum/meilidu-hexo/README.md

 This is a page about pages.
 It is the mother of all pages and pageception.
 ```

+### Header

+It can have any size really.
+It will always fill half of the screens height when the user first arrives on the page.
+Simply replace `meilidu/source/img/header.jpg` with your own file.

+//TODO add link to default header here.

 ## Good to know

 #### Absolute URLs